Today’s topic is crucial because there is great confusion about a healthy relationship. Many of us never knew!

 Until it destroys you, or you pull away and heal.

-It can’t and won’t – but this doesn’t mean that you can’t have a healthy relationship in future, that does work.
+It can’t and won’t, but this doesn’t mean you can’t have a healthy relationship in the future; that does work.

 What would that look like?